eclipse-vertx/vert.x/core_manual_groovy.md

     server.listen(8080, "localhost")

-Every time a request arrives on the server the handler is called passing in an instance of `org.vertx.groovy.core.http .HttpServerRequest`.
+Every time a request arrives on the server the handler is called passing in an instance of `org.vertx.groovy.core.http.HttpServerRequest`.

 You can try it by running the verticle and pointing your browser at `http://localhost:8080`.